konskyrt/Personal_portfolio_site/about.md

 <p class="message">
-Feel free to check our other parts of the website, too!
+Feel free to check the other parts of the website, too!
 I'm currently working on adding more content, in the form of additional projects, a blog, and a home page revamp.
 So there's more to look forward to. :)
 </p>

 ### Me